turip/artifactory-terraform-module-registry/README.md

 # artifactory-terraform-module-registry
 Artifactory *PRO* plugin for hosting private terraform module registries.

-You can install and use this source to have a private terraform module regsitry based on artifactory.
+You can install and use this source to have a private terraform module regisitry based on artifactory.
 Please note that whenever Artifactory would officially support terraform module registries, that solution will be superior to this one, so please use that.